 Dynamic contrast: Dynamic contrast is created by building different sensations into the food.
 How does food with an edible shell that goes crunch followed up with something soft or creamy with lots of flavor inside sound?

-Different sensations are built into many of your favorite foods and deserts from a pizza to Oreo cookies.
+Different sensations are built into many of your favorite foods and deserts from a pizza to cookies.
 These combinations make your brain feel like it’s on a new and exciting food adventure.

 Salivary response: The more a food causes you to salivate, the more it spreads in your mouth and the more it appeals to your taste buds.
 Emulsified foods like butter, ice cream, mayonnaise and salad dressings all promote a salivary response that helps bathe your taste buds in feelings of goodness.

-It’s why we enjoy foods with sauces or glazes on them.
+That’s why we enjoy foods with sauces or glazes on them.
 Foods with sauces and glazes on them simply taste better than they would without the sauce or glaze.

 Melt in your mouth: Foods that melt in your mouth trick your brain into thinking that you are eating less than you actually are.
 They provide a wonderful flavor experience and allow you to enjoy more food without feeling full.
 More is always better, right?